Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Hamiltonian systems with the quasi-Painlev e property

 As before, the auxiliary function has a bounded logarithmic derivative along all the inaccessible divisors, and it is bounded along the final exceptional curves at the end of each cascade of blow-ups.

-\subsection{Comparison of two Hamiltonian systems for \texorpdfstring{$\text{qP}_{\text{IV}}$}{qpIV}}
+\subsection{Comparison of two Hamiltonian systems for \texorpdfstring{${\text{qsi-P}}_{\text{IV}}$}{qpIV}}

-Following the approach illustrated for quasi-Painlev\'e II, we will evaluate the coefficients $\beta_i(z)$ appearing in $H_2^{\text{qP}_{\text{IV}}}$ in terms of the coefficients $\alpha_i(z)$ appearing in $H_1^{\text{qP}_{\text{IV}}}$.
-To do so, we construct the Picard lattices associated with the two systems and establish the equivalences between classes of inaccessible divisors.
-The graph in figure~\!\ref{fig:quasi_PIV_H3} representing the rational surface for $H_3^{\text{qP}_{\text{IV}}}$ is minimal
+Following the approach illustrated for quasi-Painlev\'e II, we will evaluate the coefficients $\beta_i(z)$ appearing in $H_2^{{\text{qsi-P}}_{\text{IV}}}$ in terms of the coefficients $\alpha_i(z)$ appearing in $H_1^{{\text{qsi-P}}_{\text{IV}}}$.
+To do so, we construct the Picard lattices associated with the two systems and establish the equivalences between {the irreducible components of the inaccessible divisor}.
+The graph in figure~\!\ref{fig:quasi_PIV_H3} representing the rational surface for $H_2^{{\text{qsi-P}}_{\text{IV}}}$ is minimal.

 In order to give the change of variables $(x_1,y_1)\mapsto (x_2,y_2)$ we will consider the comparison between non minimal surfaces.
 In particular, we blow up the line $F_2-F_3$ in figure~\!\ref{fig:quasi_PIV_H3} at an arbitrary point to obtain the $-3$-curve $F_2-F_3-F_{14}$ and we can establish the relations among classes of divisors